CosmosContracts/delegations/applications/2025-1/life_and_crypto.md

 ### Mainnet Infra

-WE became a validator on December 12, 2024.
+We became a validator on December 12, 2024.
 We actively participate in voting and monitor the timely upgrade of the network.

 | Service       | Description                                      | Relevant URLs                  | Additional Details            |
 | ------------- | ------------------------------------------------ | ------------------------------ | ----------------------------- |